Mezze Platter Ideas

 What Goes on a Mezze Platter

-The quintessential mezze platter includes many foods you’re already acquainted with, as well as items that are easy to find or make.
-It’s similar to charcuterie boards in that it has nuts, dried fruit, cheese, veggies and dips.
+The quintessential mezze platter includes many foods you’re already familiar with, as well as items that are easy to purchase or make, similar to charcuterie boards.
+Choose from the classic ideas below for the perfect Mediterranean mezze board, and customize your platter according to your tastes and guests’ dietary needs.

 Dips